 I’ll add that Galaxy is far more advanced than I am on a lot of fronts.
-(For one, he has tons of experience in cat shelters -- and after speaking to him, I've resolved to start volunteering at my local SPCA.)
-Our conversation made it clear: He is a man who’s living the life the universe wants him to live -- using everything he’s learned in life to inform what he does.
-Below are excerpts from our conversation -- and more are to come.
+Our conversation made it clear: He is a man who’s living the life the universe wants him to live — using everything he’s learned in life to inform what he does.
+Below are excerpts from our conversation — and more are to come.

 On paradoxes and assumptions

-In Cat Daddy (which recently was released in paperback), Galaxy describes himself as “sensitive” and introspective, and definitely not a confrontational person, despite an appearance that might suggest otherwise.
-I’ve long seen myself in a similar way, and people have often drawn the wrong conclusions.
+In Cat Daddy (which recently was released in paperback), Galaxy describes himself as “sensitive” and introspective, and definitely not a confrontational person, despite his appearance that might suggest otherwise.
+I’ve long seen myself in a similar way for similar reasons.
 I asked Galaxy how this paradox applies to men who love cats and to cats themselves.

 “When you’re a big guy [Galaxy was six feet tall by age 12 or 13], you’re held to a certain stereotype,” he said.
 “But by the time I was 16, I was the introspective singer/songwriter guy.”

-He was in a band, and he also studied theater and performance art.
+He was in a band, and he also went on to study theater and performance art.
 These are not the first things that come to mind when someone sees a big, butchy man.
 (Neither are cats.)
 Yet Galaxy says he has embraced this paradox.

 “I’m psyched to confuse you,” he says.
 “The first time a four-syllable word comes out of my mouth, I love to see that look on your face.”

-He says people also often make incorrect assumptions about cats -- that cats are aloof, that they can’t be trained, that they prefer to be by themselves, that they’re not sensitive animals -- and he revels in showing people what they didn’t expect.
+He says mistaken assumptions are also often made about cats — that cats are aloof, that they can’t be trained, that they prefer to be by themselves, that they’re not sensitive animals — and he revels in showing people what they didn’t expect.